protddg-bench/protddg-bench/README.md

          Training: train-s2648-test-p53.tsv        (2643) -> Test: p53.tsv

+     - The directory KORPM contains 10 files for 10-folds cross-validation tests.
+       Furtermore it contains 2 training and 2 testing files.
+The testing file are Ssym and S461.
+       The tests on this dataset can be performed as follow:

+         Training: not SET_i korpm-10fold-split-j.tsv -> Test: SET_i korpm-10fold-split-j.tsv
+         Training: not Ssym  train-korpm-nossym.tsv  (1,807) -> Test: ssym-korpm.tsv
+         Training: not S461  train-korpm-nos461.tsv  (2,224) -> Test: s461-korpm.tsv

      - The directory PTMUL contains files for testing predictions on multiple site mutations starting from
        a training on a set single point mutations.
        The directory also includes a 5-fold split of the PTMUL dataset.
 Given the number of mutations